-On a remote shoreside in Iceland, a company called Saltverk slowly, carefully harvests salt the same way a Danish king did centuries ago
+On a remote shore, a company called Saltverk slowly, carefully harvests salt the same way a Danish king did centuries ago

 All salt is not created equal.
 Different salts bring different textures, of course, but also different mineral concentrations, and with that, different subtleties in flavor profile.

 I found this out on a recent trip to Iceland, where I visited the headquarters of Saltverk, a company that pulls salt out of ocean water using the geothermal energy abundant on the island.
 In the Westfjords, an area in the northwestern corner of the country full of — you guessed it — fjords, a large PVC pipe protrudes from the deep, cold trenches and feeds seawater up to a large warehouse.
 This is the same site where an occupying Danish King decided to start salt production in the 18th century, but abandoned the practice after a few decades because, as Saltverk founder Bjorn Steiner Jonsson tells me, “it ruined all his valuable iron by causing it to rust.”
 In 2011 though, Jonsson took an interest in salt and decided to launch Saltverk in the same area where it all began.